 OctoEverywhere and Obico are two of the most popular Octoprint plug-ins developed to let you access your 3D printer virtually anywhere in the world.
 Both these plug-ins have great functionality and features that enhance the overall experience of using your 3D printer remotely.

 In this article, we'll take a detailed look at these plug-ins and understand them inside-out.
 Towards the end, you'll have a complete understanding of Obico and OctoEverywhere, and will be able to choose the best plug-in that matches your remote 3D printing necessities.

-OctoEverywhere also provides a solid solution for remote monitoring of your 3D printer.
-It lets you access your OctoPrint instance on a browser interface and is tightly integrated with other OctoPrint mobile apps (OctoApp, Printoid, Polymer, Octopod), which you can use on your mobile phones.
+OctoEverywhere is similar to Obico in several aspects and gives you all the essential features for remote monitoring of your 3D printer.
+It lets you access your Octoprint instance on a browser interface and is tightly integrated with other Octoprint applications (OctoApp, Printoid, Polymer, Octopod), which you can use on your mobile phones.

-OctoEverywhere is designed for ease of use.
-And the user interface is highly intuitive to access all of its features.
+It's designed for ease of use, and the user interface is highly intuitive to access all of its features.
+You can use OctoEverywhere to control the printer, send Gcode files, and receive notifications about your printer's status.
 Quinn Damerell - the developer behind OctoEverywhere, has recently introduced an AI failure detection feature for the plug-in.
 However, it's still in the Beta stage and might take a while before a full-proof release.

 |Remote Printer access||Yes||Yes|